 Here are the 2 main models to discover:

-- The hiking baby carrier: technically, it is identical to the lightweight baby carrier.
+• Hiking baby carrier: technically, it is identical to the lightweight baby carrier.
 Except that this system adopts minimal protection against the sun and the rain and that it incorporates numerous storage spaces such as a hiking backpack.
-The Osprey Poco Plus baby carrier and the Kid Comfort Lite model from Deuter are particularly popular and popular with hikers.
+The Osprey Poco Plus baby carrier and the Kid Comfort Lite model from Deuter are top-rated and popular with hikers.

 But what about baby carriers that have been very fashionable in recent years?
 Ideal for short trips, they can become unsuitable for hikes lasting several hours.
 Uneven and uneven terrain, such as some country or mountain trails, presents risks for your back with this attachment system.